Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

 As the theoretical basis of Yoga, Sāṃkhya determines whether Yoga is non-dual.

 Sāṃkhya was originally recorded in the Science of Sixty Topics (Ṣaṣṭitantra), which is no longer extant.
-5
+1

-Thankfully, it’s survived by the Sāṃkhya Kārikā6 of Īśvarakṛṣṇa.
+But thankfully, it’s survived by the Sāṃkhya Kārikā5 of Īśvarakṛṣṇa.

 It contains seventy-two verses (kārikās).

-It’s considered an atheistic work because it doesn’t include God (īśvara) 4.
+It’s considered an atheistic work because it doesn’t include God (īśvara) 6.

-It herein defines “Dual Sāṃkhya” (Dvaita Sāṃkhya).
+It defines “Dual Sāṃkhya” (Dvaita Sāṃkhya).

 They don’t share a common origin (mūla), nor do they ever resolve into each other.